 Picky Eaters – How To Get Your Child Eating More Variety

-Positive encouragement
+Positive Encouragement

-Be a role model
+Be a Role Model

-You cannot expect your child to eat new foods if you are unwilling to try them yourself.
-Children mimic their parents’ behaviour so if they see you trying a new food and enjoying it, they will want to do the same.
-If you make a fuss and refuse to eat a balanced meal they will do the same and you have no basis on which to tell them off.
-When you are eating make reference to how good the food tastes and to how well it is cooked.
-On hearing positive words they are more likely to follow your lead.
+You can’t expect your child to eat new foods if you’re unwilling to try them yourself.
+Children tend to mimic their parents’ behavior, so if they see you trying and enjoying a new food, they will be more inclined to do the same.
+If you make a fuss or refuse to eat a balanced meal, they’ll likely follow your example, and you’ll have no basis to ask them to do otherwise.
+When eating, make sure to mention how good the food tastes and how well it is cooked.
+Positive reinforcement will encourage them to follow your lead.

-Don’t use food as a reward
+Don’t Use Food as a Reward

 Share: